Issue #3

 Sponsorships and donations

 You can sponsor Accessibility Weekly!
+For details, check out the sponsor page.
 If you or your company is interested, send a note to hello@a11yweekly.com.

 If you enjoy the newsletter, consider making a donation.